StephHjar/tic-tac-toe/README.md

 This also helped with planning input validation, and the options presented to the user when the program is initalized (play game, view instructions, and view the high score board).

-The only deviation from this flowchart was that I decided to ask for a username only at the end of gameplayer, if a user chooses to add their score to the high score board.
+The only deviation from this flowchart was that I decided to ask for a username only at the end of gameplay, if a user chooses to add their score to the high score board.
 There was no need to ask for a username to start the game, and if the user doens't elect to add their score to the board, their username was collected for no purpose.
-Asking for the username only when it was needed makes the flow of the program more streamlined.
+Asking for the username only when it is needed makes the flow of the program more streamlined.

 ![Flowchart](documentation/flowchart/tictactoe_flowchart.png)